wormhole-foundation/docs.wormhole.com/docs/reference/glossary.md

 The Guardian Set is a set of guardians that are responsible for validating a message emitted from the core contracts.
 Occasionally the members in the set will change through a governance action.

+## Heartbeat

+Each Guardian will issue a `Heartbeat` on a 15s interval to signal that it is still running and to convey details about it's identity, uptime, version, and status of the connected nodes.

+The heartbeats are shown on the [dashboard](https://wormhole-foundation.github.io/wormhole-dashboard/).

 ## Observation

 An Observation is the data structure that describes a message that was emitted by the Core Contract and noticed by the Guardian node.